Visit BRING A TRAILER Online Auctions To Bid

 - Restoration documentation / receipts and “before” restoration photographs

-This Chrysler Town & Country “Woody” is offered on dealer consignment in Pleasanton, CA with build records, photos of the car before and during restoration, a clean California title in the owner’s name, floor mats, and a trickle charger.
-The owner indicates less than 1,000 miles have been added since the car’s restoration was completed in 2014.
+This Chrysler Town & Country “Woody” is offered with comprehensive receipts and build records, photos of the car before and during restoration, a clean California title in the owner’s name, floor mats, car cover and a trickle charger.